wonderfan/python/odoo/guide.md

 7. object.attr --> __getattr__;
 8. tracepad for python development
 9. http,orm model and database pool;
-10. MVC and View part
+10. MVC and View part;
+11. Model and AbstractModel